lah7/gtk3-classic/README.md

 ## About

-Once known as `gtk3-mushrooms`, this repository is a collection of patches that apply on top of the GTK+3 source code.
-It's not a fork of GTK+3.
+Once known as `gtk3-mushrooms`, this repository is a collection of patches that apply on top of the GTK 3 source code.
+It's not a fork of GTK 3.

-This repository acts as a central hub for these patches and will keep rolling if there's a new GTK+3 release.
-The patches aim to bring a bit of reminiscence to GTK+2 and GTK+3's early days (hence, "classic")
+This repository acts as a central hub for these patches and will keep rolling if there's a new GTK 3 release.
+The patches aim to bring a bit of reminiscence to GTK 2 and GTK 3's early days (hence, "classic")

 **This repository is provided as-is, with no warranty or guaranteed support.**
 While the patched installation should just work, you are entering unsupported tertiary.